-In September, SAVE chapters really get rolling.
-It takes good communication to get the word out about your chapter and the great things you are doing.
+It takes good communication to get the word out about your club and the great things you are doing.
 Have kickoff meetings, membership drives, and start planning projects and fund-raisers for the year.
 This is the time when most chapters elect their officers for the year and begin publicizing SAVE and all of the great activities that will lie ahead.
 Start contacting resource people in your school or community (i.e. counselors, SROs, violence prevention specialists, etc.) that can help enhance your meetings or serve as speakers.
 You may also contact businesses or civic groups about becoming possible sponsors for your planned events.
 Get together with other schools in your area to begin planning joint projects for the year such as participating in the National SAVE Rock-A-Thon!
 Middle and high school chapters may want to contact feeder schools to set up presentations for younger students who may be interested in joining SAVE.

 - Communication Public Service Announcement – Created by 2011-12 SAVE Youth Advisory Board

 Crime Prevention Activities

 - Publicize school and community resources (ex: SRO, Crime Stoppers, and Teen Court).
 Talk to your guidance staff, SRO or local law enforcement to set up a Campus Crime Stopper program.

 - Talk to your guidance staff, SRO or local law enforcement to set up a Campus Crime Stoppers program.